 \subsection{Finite-$\alpha$ regime}

-Figure~\ref{Fig5} clarifies how the $\mu$-$V$ phase diagram changes with $\alpha$.
-Here $\Delta/J=1$, therefore, the corresponding diagram in the limit $\alpha \to \infty$ is the one reported in Fig.~\ref{Fig4}(d).
-In Fig. \ref{Fig5}(a) we report the case $\alpha=2$.
-Although the diagram still shows the characteristic transition from $\beta=2$ (xSR) to $\beta=1$ (in the trivial superconductive phase), we find qualitative changes with respect to the SR case.
-First, the diagram is not symmetric any longer with the respect to the change of sign of $\mu$.
-Furthermore, for $\mu>0$, there appear again characteristic re-entrances, similarly as discussed in the previous subsection.
-We further compare the prediction of the QFI with the ELW, as calculated in Eq.~(\ref{Eq.Loc}), see Fig.~\ref{Fig5}(b), and the mass gap, see Fig.~\ref{Fig5}(c).
-Overall, we find a perfect agreement between the xSR region and that hosting Majorana edge modes.
-As shown in Fig.~\ref{Fig5}(c), the characteristic structures of the phase diagram prolong, for $V$ larger than a critical value, into regions where the mass gap is small but finite: as a revealed by a finite-size scaling that shows a saturation of $\delta E$ as a function of the system's size.
-Instead, the characteristic re-entrances prolong into regions of much larger mass gap.
-In Ref.~\cite{CaiJP2014} (for the case $\alpha \to \infty$), the latter feature was associated to a band gap region, while the former to an Anderson insulator regime.
-The scaling of the QFI does not reveal the difference between these two different kind of regions since both correspond to a trivial topological phase.
+Figure~\ref{Fig5} clarifies how the $\mu$--$V$ phase diagram changes with $\alpha$.
+Here $\Delta/J=1$; therefore, the corresponding diagram in the limit $\alpha \to \infty$ is the one shown in Fig.~\ref{Fig4}(d).
+In Fig.~\ref{Fig5}(a) we report the case $\alpha=2$.
+Although the diagram still shows the characteristic transition from $\beta_x=2$ to $\beta_x=1$ (in the trivial superconducting phase), we find qualitative differences with respect to the SR case.
+First, the diagram is no longer symmetric with respect to the change of sign of $\mu$.
+Furthermore, for $\mu>0$, characteristic re-entrances appear again, similarly to what was discussed previously.
+We further compare the predictions of the QFI with the ELW, calculated from Eq.~(\ref{Eq.Loc}) [see Fig.~\ref{Fig5}(b)], and with the mass gap [see Fig.~\ref{Fig5}(c)].
+Overall, we find perfect agreement between the xSR region and the region hosting Majorana edge modes.
+As shown in Fig.~\ref{Fig5}(c), the characteristic structures of the phase diagram extend, for $V$ larger than a critical value, into regions where the mass gap is small but finite.
+This feature is supported by finite-size scaling, which suggests saturation as a function of system size.
+By contrast, the characteristic reentrances extend into regions with a much larger mass gap.
+In Ref.~\cite{CaiJP2014} (for the case $\alpha \to \infty$), the latter feature was associated with a band-gap region, while the former was associated with an Anderson-insulator regime.
+The scaling of the QFI does not reveal the difference between these two kinds of regions, since both correspond to a trivial topological phase.